 The mobile service robot is a safety-critical system which takes mission- and safety-critical decisions while driving through a heterogeneous dynamic environment towards a given destination.
 Such environments are characterized by the presence of a wide range of obstacle types, including humans.
 The decisions of the mobile service robot have the potential to threaten the safety of the robot itself and potentially cause harm to the persons and other obstacles in the robot's environment.
-Harm is defined as physical injury or damage to the health of persons by ISO 26262 [Int11b] and ISO/PAS 21448 [Int19], while ANSI D.16.1 [Ass17] associates two categories to the notion of harm, namely injury brought on persons and damage caused to property.
+Harm is defined as physical injury or damage to the health of persons (cf. Definition 2.1.6), while ANSI D.16.1 [Ass17] associates two categories to the notion of harm, namely injury brought on persons and damage caused to property.
 Koopman and Wagner [KW16] point out to a safety principle established in the safety-critical application domains, which states that safety must be demonstrated and not assumed (cf. [KW16]).
 This means that safety-critical systems should be considered unsafe, unless convincing arguments are made for the safety of the system under analysis (cf. [KW16]).
 National and international authorities impose regulations for autonomous safety-critical systems which require the system manufacturers to provide sufficient proof that their systems are safe before receiving permission for commercialization.

-System safety describes the extent to which the system under analysis is free of hazards (cf. [GK19]), which further translates into the absence of unreasonable risks of physical harm (cf. [Int11b]) for the system as well as for the environment in which it operates.
+System safety describes the extent to which the system under analysis is free of hazards (cf. [GK19]), which further translates into the absence of unreasonable risks of physical harm, risks which may occur due to malfunctioning system behavior (cf. Definition 2.1.13) or from functional insufficiencies or misuse of the system by its users (cf. Definition 2.1.14).
 In order to bring up sufficient proof for the system safety, a process of safety analysis must be carried out, which uses specific methods for the identification, analysis and classification of hazards and assessment of the subsequent risks for the system.
 The international standards ISO 26262 [Int11g] and ISO/PAS 21448 [Int19] recommend several methods for the analysis of hazards and assessment of risks, e.g., HAZOP, FTA, or FMEA (cf. Section 2.2).
 Notice that hazards may occur due to factors related to the system itself, e.g., malfunctioning behavior or deficiencies in the specified behavior (cf. [Int11b]), but also due to factors external to the system, e.g., "passive" infrastructure or environmental conditions in which the system operates (cf. [Int19]).
 Mauritz performs a safety analysis for lane change assistant system, using the recommendations and the process defined by ISO 26262 (cf. [Mau19]).
 The prerequisites for the safety analysis required by ISO 26262 is the definition of the system under analysis and its preliminary architectural information (cf. [Int11c]).
 Through FTA, fault events are tracked to specific system components defined in the hardware and software architecture of the lane change assistant, e.g., sensors, perception functions, situation assessment and behavior planing, and actuators (cf. [Mau19]).